 - Step 3: combination treatment with a triptan and an NSAID.

 Anti-sickness medicines may be used at any step to relieve nausea associated with migraine and can help the absorption of pain-relieving medicines (if taken before or at the same time).
 Examples include metoclopramide, domperidone and prochlorperazine.
 Read more in-depth about medicines for migraine.

 Caution – medication overuse headache

 Medication overuse (or rebound) headache can happen from using too many pain relievers to treat headaches and migraines.
 It may feel like a tension-type headache or migraine-like attack.
-Headaches often improve within 2 months of withdrawal of the overused medicine but can feel worse before improvement is seen.
+Headaches often improve within 2 to 4 weeks of withdrawal of the overused medicine but can feel worse before improvement is seen.
 To avoid this:

 - triptans should not be used for more than 10 days per month

 - paracetamol and NSAIDs should not be taken for headache on more than 15 days per month.

 What self-care can I do when I have a migraine?